edcarp/shell-intermediate-esces/_episodes/07-permissions.md

-For each of these three categories, the computer keeps track of whether people in that category can read the file, write to the file, or execute (run) the file or search it if it is a directory.
+For each of these three categories, the computer keeps track of whether people in that category can *read* the file;
+*write* to the file; or *run* the file as a program.
+(In the case of directories, the last category has a different meaning - whether people in that category can *search* the directory.)

 For example, if a file had the following set of permissions: